fused-effects/fused-effects/README.md

 ## Overview

 `fused-effects` is an [effect system](https://en.wikipedia.org/wiki/Effect_system) for Haskell that values expressivity, efficiency, and rigor.
-It provides an encoding of [algebraic](#algebraic-effects), [higher-order](#higher-order-effects) effects, includes a library of the most common effect types, and generates efficient code by [fusing](#fusion) effect handlers through computations.
-It is suitable for general use in hobbyist, research, and industrial contexts.
+It provides an encoding of [algebraic](#algebraic-effects), [higher-order](#higher-order-effects) effects, includes a library of the most common effects, and generates efficient code by [fusing](#fusion) effect handlers through computations.
+It is suitable for use in hobbyist, research, and industrial contexts.

 Readers already familiar with effect systems may wish to start with the [usage](#usage) instead.
 For those interested, this [talk at Strange Loop](https://www.youtube.com/watch?v=vfDazZfxlNs) outlines the history of and motivation behind effect systems and `fused-effects` itself.